utdata/rwdir/docs/03-import.md

 install.packages("janitor")
 ```

-We'll use some commands from janitor to clean up our data column names.
+We'll use some commands from janitor to clean up our data column names, among other things.
+A good reference to learn more is the [janitor vignette](https://cran.r-project.org/web/packages/janitor/vignettes/janitor.html).

+I start _every_ data project with these two packages.

 ### Load the libraries